Mariusz Czerkawski: Playing career

-Czerkawski first played hockey when he was 8-years-old, and from a young age was part of the GKS Tychy program.
-After a strong season with GKS Tychy in 1990–91, where he scored 40 points in 24 games, the Boston Bruins drafted him in the 1991 NHL Entry Draft in the fifth round, 105th overall, while Czerkawski joined Djurgårdens IF of the Elitserien for the 1991–92 season.
+Czerkawski first played hockey when he was 8 years old, and from a young age was part of the GKS Tychy program.
+After a strong season with GKS Tychy in 1990–91, where he scored 40 points in 24 games, the Boston Bruins drafted him in the 1991 NHL Entry Draft in the fifth round, 105th overall.
+Czerkawski joined Djurgårdens IF of the Elitserien for the 1991–92 season.
 He was the first foreign player to play for Djurgårdens since Canadian Steve Cardwell in 1976–77.
 Czerkawski did not play often during his first season, and finished with 13 points in 39 games.
 Loaned to Hammarby of the second-tier Division 1 for 1992–93, Czerkawski greatly improved, and was brought back to Djurgårdens for 1993–94, recording 34 points in 39 games.

 After the season ended Czerkawski went to North America, making his National Hockey League (NHL) debut at the end of the 1993–94 NHL season with the Bruins, playing his first game on April 9 against the Tampa Bay Lightning.
 He scored his first goal on April 13, his third game, against the Ottawa Senators, and finished the season with two goals and one assist in four games.
 Though previous NHL players had been born in Poland, Czerkawski was the first Polish-trained NHLer.
 The next season, he played 47 games with the Bruins, collecting 12 goals and 14 assists in a lockout-shortened season.

 In 1996, Czerkawski was traded to the Edmonton Oilers.
 He played season and a half there before another trade sent him to the New York Islanders, where he would have his most productive years, including two 30-goal plus seasons and being named to the 2000 NHL All-Star Game.
 However, after being traded to the Montreal Canadiens in 2002, he found himself sent to their American Hockey League (AHL) affiliate, the Hamilton Bulldogs.
 His contract was then bought-out by Montreal, after which he signed a one-year contract with the Islanders in 2003, recording another 25-goal season.

 The 2004–05 NHL lockout saw the NHL not play in 2004–05, so Czerkawski joined Djurgårdens for the season, where he had 24 points in 46 games.
 Returning to the NHL, he signed as a free agent with the Toronto Maple Leafs.
 He played 19 games for the Maple Leafs, scoring 5 points, before being put on waivers and being claimed by the Boston Bruins on 7 March 2006.
 He played 16 games with the Bruins, scoring four goals and one assist.

 Czerkawski joined the Rapperswil-Jona Lakers of the Swiss National League A (NLA) in 2006.
 He played two seasons for the club, collecting respectively 41 and 53 points.
 He retired in 2008, though returned to play one final match for Tychy in January 2009.